VikrantKamble/vikrantkamble.github.io/_posts/2019-12-16-combinatorics.md

 $P(X > x)$ means the probability that one requires more than $x$ draws to reach a sum greater than $1$.
 This can also be thought as the probability that in $x$ rolls, one obtained a sum less than $1$.
 Interestingly, this value is nothing but the volume of region $R$.
 Thus we have

 $$E[X] =  \sum_{x=0}^\infty P(X > x) = \sum_{x=0}^\infty \frac{1}{x!} = e \quad \quad (surprise!!!)$$

+Thus, the average number of draws required till the cumulative sum of the draws is greater than or equal to $1$ is $e$.